Building Tiny Friendships: How Preschoolers Learn Social Skills

 Building Empathy

 Preschoolers learn to notice others’ feelings through play.
-A hug after a fall or cheering a friend’s success fosters compassion.
-Our buddy games, like partner puzzles, make empathy fun and natural.
+A hug after a fall or cheering a friend’s success will foster compassion.
+Group games, like partner puzzles, can make empathy fun and natural.

 Our Approach to Social Growth

-At Hill Country Day School, we weave social learning into every day.
-Collaborative projects, like group murals, and role-playing games spark connections.
-Our small class sizes ensure every child feels valued.
+At Hill Country Day School, we will weave social learning into every day.
+Collaborative projects, like group murals, and role-playing games can spark connections.
+Our school dynamics will ensure every child feels valued.

 Tips for Parents